Skip to main content

 Each municipality is a separate obligee

 Unlike states with a single statewide bond, Texas contractors working across multiple cities need separate bonds for each jurisdiction.
-A Houston bond does not cover work in Dallas, and vice versa.
-This is a common compliance gap for growing contractors expanding their service area.
-Contractors who also hold a Texas notary bond can manage all bond renewals in one place.
+A Houston registration bond does not cover work in Dallas, and neither covers San Antonio, Austin, or Fort Worth.
+This is the most common compliance gap for growing contractors expanding their service area, and it is worth mapping before you bid outside your home metro.

 Example: 3-City Contractor